 -

-Now add Tomato Puree and Tamarind Juice mix well.
+Now add the tomato purée and tamarind juice, and mix well.

 -